 The Substance Abuse Prevention Services (SAPS) grant serving the Schaumburg, Hoffman Estates, and Palatine (“SHP”) area provides evidence-based prevention services to reduce the alcohol rates and the non-medical use of prescription drugs amongst 7th-12th graders in the service area.

 This target population is served through an array of prevention services: (1) implementation of Project ALERT at CCSD54 Jr high schools, (2) implementation of two statewide media campaigns, (3) support to schools in the administration of the IYS, (4) raise awareness on local Drug Take Back programs, (5) develop a resource guide, (6) conduct two activities during SAMHSA’s National Prevention Week and (7) create a Youth Advisory Council (YAC) and work with members on our prevention services.

 For more information please contact Sydney Hammuck, Project Lead – firstname.lastname@example.org

 The SAPS grant initiative is to provide evidence-based prevention services to 12-18 year olds in the Schaumburg, Hoffman Estates, and Palatine communities.
 Direct services include:

-- developing a resource guide, approved by YAC members (click here)
+- Developing a resource guide, approved by YAC members (access it here)

 District 211 Youth Advisory Council (YAC)